freenas/freenas-docs/userguide/storage.rst

    before enabling encryption!

-Select disks to add to the pool in the :guilabel:`Available Disks` section.
+From the :guilabel:`Available Disks` section, select disks to add to the pool.
 Enter a value in :guilabel:`Filter disks by name` or :guilabel:`Filter disks by capacity` to change the displayed disk order.
 These fields support
 `PCRE regular expressions <http://php.net/manual/en/reference.pcre.pattern.syntax.php>`__